Jeevan-0198/SALES-DASHBOARD-IN-EXCEL/README.md

 - Filters for Salesperson and Product → Allows dynamic selection and filtering of data.
  ### Interactivity Features
  - Slicers for filtering data by salesperson and product.

-##  Key Questions Answered by the Dashboard
+##  KEY QUESTIONS ANSWERED BY DASHBOARD
 1)What is the total revenue, profit, and number of units sold?

 2)Which salesperson has the highest and lowest sales?